 Availability status last reviewed:

-Maryland's 6,164,660 residents are in a legal-uncertainty state for sweepstakes casino availability.
+Maryland has unsettled state law for sweepstakes casinos.
 Some operators have preemptively exited due to regulatory concerns..
-Some operators may still accept Maryland players, but the current listing should be treated as conditional rather than settled availability.
-Nearby available states include Pennsylvania, Delaware, West Virginia.
-Players must be 21+ to register where permitted.
+Some operators still take Maryland players.
+The listing can change.
+Nearby states with access include Pennsylvania, Delaware, West Virginia.
+Players must be 21+ to play where allowed.

-Legal uncertainty applies to sweepstakes casino availability in Maryland.
-This guide separates the current public label from the operator list so readers can understand why some brands may still accept players even though the state record remains unsettled in 2026.
+Legal uncertainty applies to sweepstakes casino access in Maryland.
+This guide separates the public label from the operator list.
+Readers can see why some brands may still take players even though the state record stays unsettled in 2026.

 Primary legal materials come first, operator availability evidence comes second, and any editorial conclusion is separated from the verified facts we could support at the last check.